chris-se/tiny-initramfs/README.md

    udev (such as `/dev/disk/by-label/...`).
 Only the kernel names themselves, such as `/dev/sda1`, as well as `UUID=` and hexadecimal device numbers (`0xMAJMIN`, e.g. `0x801`) are supported.
- * No modules can be loaded in the initramfs, everything that's required needs to be compiled in.
  * NFSv2/NFSv3 are currently not supported.
  * When booting from USB storage you should always use `UUID=`, because device names are not necessarily stable.